 To say her pacifier was her favorite thing is a huge understatement!
 I think she would choose her pacifier over food if she had too; in fact, there were times when she would take her pacifier out just long enough to stick a piece of food in her mouth.
 She then would stick her pacifier right back in.

 We could not go anywhere without making sure she had a pacifier as well as me having two spares just in case she lost one.
 It was really bad!
 And if we didn’t have one or couldn’t find one, a tantrum ensued!

 My 2 ½-year-old was addicted to a pacifier and I had NO IDEA what to do about it!

 Then one Wednesday at our Wandering Wednesday Link Up party, where bloggers come and share great blog posts, I found an idea from Have Twins First on how to ditch the pacifiers in just three days!
 It was an idea she found here called Bye Bye Binkie: Ending the Pacifier Habit.
 I read her post and sort of laughed because I thought to myself, “YOU HAVE NO IDEA JUST HOW ADDICTED MY TODDLER IS… I mean that thing is in her mouth for at least 20 hours a day,” but I decided it wouldn’t hurt to try it out!

 How to Get Rid of a Pacifier in 3 Days

 From what I read from Have Twins First and Bye Bye Binkie, the process starts three days before you actually take the pacifiers away.
 You do this by starting the conversation about the pacifiers going away.

 So 3 days before, I prepped my daughter telling her how big she was getting and how she could do such fun things.
 She said she was big too!
-I then her her that there were babies that really needed her pacifiers because they were little!
+I then told her that there were babies that really needed her pacifiers because they were little!
 They really really needed those pacifiers!